JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 The instructions output by the `bootstrap.sh` script will guide you through the next phase.
 This involves:

 * **Provisioning Infrastructure with Terraform:** You will `source` an environment file to authenticate as the Terraform SP, then run `terraform init` and `terraform apply` to create the Key Vault, AKS cluster, ACR, Cosmos DB, Event Hubs, and Redis Cache.
 * **Configuring the Application:** After Terraform is complete, you will run the second script, `./setup/setup_app_config.sh`.
-This creates the application's dedicated Service Principal, populates Key Vault with all necessary secrets, and generates the final `.env` file for the application runtime.
+This script handles creating the application's identity and populating Key Vault with all necessary secrets.
 * **Building and Pushing Images:** The instructions will then guide you to run `./build-and-push-local.sh` (or a similar script) to build your production Docker images and push them to your new Azure Container Registry.
 * **Deploying to AKS:** Finally, the instructions will provide the `az aks get-credentials` and `kubectl apply -k .` commands to deploy the application to your Kubernetes cluster.